 Spinal Chiropractic Adjustments

-If you see a chiropractor for vertigo or balance problems, the doctor may perform manipulations of your spine.
+If you see a chiropractor in Clive for vertigo or balance problems, the doctor may perform manipulations of your spine.
 The purpose of these adjustments is to correct the alignment of the vertebrae that make up the spine to reduce pressure on the spinal cord.
 This can help improve the transmission of signals up and down the spine to improve balance and coordination potentially.

 Chiropractic Ear Adjustment for Vertigo